NuGet/docs.microsoft.com-nuget/docs/consume-packages/managing-the-global-packages-and-cache-folders.md

 ![NuGet option command for clearing caches](media/options-clear-caches.png)

-## Errors
+## Troubleshooting errors

 The following errors can occur when using `nuget locals` or `dotnet nuget locals`:

-- "Clearing local resources failed: Unable to delete one or more files"
+- *Error: The process cannot access the file <package> because it is being used by another process* or *Clearing local resources failed: Unable to delete one or more files*:

+    One or more files in the folder are in use by another process; for example, a Visual Studio project is open that refers to packages in the *global-packages* folder.
+Close those processes and try again.

-- "The directory is not empty"
+- *Error: Access to the path <path> is denied* or *The directory is not empty*:

-These errors may indicate the following conditions:

-- You don't have permission to delete files in the cache.
+    You don't have permission to delete files in the cache.
 Change the folder permissions, if possible, and try again.
 Otherwise, contact your system administrator.

-- One or more files in the cache are in use by another process.
-Close those processes and try again.
+- *Error: The specified path, file name, or both are too long.
+The fully qualified file name must be less than 260 characters, and the directory name must be less than 248 characters.*

+    Shorten the folder names and try again.